How is light measured in horticulture?

 It is expressed in µmol / J and tells us about the ability of lighting to create light photons from the electrical energy supplied (PPF / Watt).
 Please note, this effect does not take into account the action on the plant.
 Therefore an unsuitable spectrum with high efficiency will give inferior results to a balanced but less effective spectrum.

-How many PAR photons per day are demanded by the plants?
+How many PAR photons per day are demanded by the plants with horticulture lighting?

 The daily light integral (DLI) is the number of photosynthetically active photons (photons in the PAR range) accumulated in a square meter over the course of a day.
 It is a function of photosynthetic light intensity and duration (day length) and is usually expressed as moles of light (mol photons) per square meter (m−2) per day (d−1), or: mol·m−2·d−1.